symfony/symfony-docs/book/templating.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~

 You'll often want to include the same template or code fragment on several
-different pages.
+pages.
 For example, in an application with "news articles", the
 template code displaying an article might be used on the article detail page,
 on a page displaying the most popular articles, or in a list of the latest
 articles.